How successful are international climate efforts? | DW | 24.09.2020

 Just seven years and about 100 days remain.

-"Basically, all countries are doing far too little for climate protection," says Niklas Höhne, a climate scientists and co-founder of non-profit NewClimate Institute, which together with research organization Climate Analytics published a report on Wednesday into the response to the coronavirus crisis.
+"Basically, all countries are doing far too little for climate protection," said Niklas Höhne, a climate scientist and co-founder of non-profit NewClimate Institute, which together with research organization Climate Analytics, published a report on Wednesday into the response to the coronavirus crisis.
 The analysis of its Climate Action Tracker (CAT) found "just a hint of green" in pandemic recovery plans.

 "The corona pandemic poses particular challenges to the global community," said Höhne.
 "Unfortunately, many states are using it as an excuse to abandon their climate protection efforts even further."

-The USA, he said, has made almost no provision for investment in climate or environmental protection in its reconstruction program, and is unconditionally supporting polluting industries like airlines.
+The United States, he said, has made almost no provision for investment in climate or environmental protection in its reconstruction program, and is unconditionally supporting polluting industries like airlines.

 The CAT details how Russia's new energy strategy also continues to promote fossil fuels while its stimulus package is completely free of climate-related measures.